jeremyosborne/ant_cities/README.md

 - Not Started or on hold.

 - Entities
+    * Data types and components
+        * Change Heading component to Facing.
+It's too confusing with two headings running around, even if Facing will be a Heading subclass.
+        * Refactor attr "current" into "val".
     * Ants
         * Ants are always moving and should manage their velocity engine and movement in the ant process, not the brain process.